sanyaade-fintechnology/Point-Pay-SDK-Android/README.md

          @Override
          public void onSignatureRequested(SignatureResponseHandler signatureHandler) {
                  //Provide signature image to SignatureResponseHandler
-                 //This method is called when a bank card requires
+                 //This method is called when a card requires
                  //signature verification instead of a pin
          }